omnetpp/omnetpp/doc/src/userguide/ned-editor.rst

 Changing a Module Property
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-To change a module property, right-click on it and select the :guilabel:`Properties...` menu item from the context menu or select the module and modify that property in the :guilabel:`Properties View`.
+To change a module property, right-click on it and select the :guilabel:`Properties` menu item from the context menu or select the module and modify that property in the :guilabel:`Properties View`.
 Alternatively, you can press :kbd:`Ctrl+Enter` when the module is selected.
 NED properties like name, type and vector size are available on :guilabel:`General` tab.
 Visual properties like icon, size, color, border etc. can be set on the :guilabel:`Appearance`